Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

-Taken together, these segment-level findings reveal that while intersections are hotspots for tightly constrained V-V near-misses, segments carry distinctive risks tied to high-speed encounters and infrastructure encroachments.
-The observed distributions underscore the importance of treating intersections and segments as functionally distinct safety domains when modeling near-miss dynamics and designing targeted countermeasures.
+Taken together, these segment-level results indicate that, while intersections concentrate tightly constrained V–V conflicts, segments exhibit distinct risk mechanisms associated with higher-speed interactions and boundary encroachments.
+This supports treating intersections and segments as functionally different safety domains when modeling near-miss dynamics and designing countermeasures.

-After identifying and compiling the BM near-miss events for each observation unit (segments and intersections), the frequencies of extreme V–V and V–I events were systematically aggregated and visualized in Fig.~\ref{fig:8}.
-This plot illustrates the spatial distribution of extreme near-miss frequencies across 28 locations, comprising 10 intersections and 18 segments, organized into intersection zones, primary-direction segments, and opposite-direction segments.
-This spatial aggregation confirms the integrity of the BM dataset and provides the foundation for modeling.
-The study extends prior approaches by incorporating both V–V and V–I near misses into the HBSGRP–UGEV framework, explicitly integrating roadway geometry and infrastructure features alongside vehicle dynamics.
-Prior research has emphasized the role of vehicle kinematics in crash risk (\citep{desai2021correlating, jun2007relationships, tak2015development}); here, additional geometric covariates, such as lane configuration and boundary proximity, are introduced.
-For example, high steering angles, often indicating abrupt lateral maneuvers, were included as predictors, given their link to boundary incursions and sudden evasive actions that may elevate near-miss risk (\citep{gilbert2021multi}).
-Fig.~\ref{fig:8} highlights several notable spatial patterns.
-Opposite-direction segments (S82, S72, S62) exhibited the highest V–I frequencies, suggesting greater lateral variability and exposure to curb or median near-misses.
-Primary-direction segments (S11, S21, S81) showed elevated V–V near-miss frequencies, consistent with midblock environments dominated by longitudinal interactions such as close-following, lane changes, or overtaking.
-Among intersections, I7, I8, and I9 emerged as critical hotspots, with elevated frequencies of both near-miss types.
-This dual concentration reflects the operational complexity of intersections, where near-missing maneuvers, pedestrian flows, and signal control interact to amplify crash potential.
+After extracting block extremes per valid interaction window, the BM extremes are aggregated by location and summarized in Fig.~\ref{fig:8}.
+The figure reports extreme near-miss frequencies across 28 locations.
+To contextualize exposure, Tables~\ref{tab:5}–\ref{tab:6} also report frame-level volumes, which varied across scenarios.
+Because the ego-centric LiDAR has a limited sensing range, the observable traffic volume varies across frames and interaction windows and is therefore used as a local exposure measure to contextualize 2DTTC-based extremes.
+The study extends prior EVT-based near-miss work by jointly modeling V–V and V–I extremes under the HBSGRP–UGEV framework and incorporating roadway geometry and infrastructure context alongside vehicle dynamics.
+In addition to kinematic predictors emphasized in earlier studies (\citep{desai2021correlating, jun2007relationships, tak2015development}), we include geometric covariates, such as lane configuration and boundary context; for example, steering-related measures capture abrupt lateral maneuvers associated with boundary incursions (\citep{gilbert2021multi}).
+Fig.~\ref{fig:8} also reveals clear spatial patterns: opposite-direction segments (S82, S72, S62) show the highest V–I extreme frequencies, while primary-direction segments (S11, S21, S81) exhibit elevated V–V frequencies consistent with midblock longitudinal interactions.
+Among intersections, I7–I9 emerge as hotspots for both near-miss types, reflecting the compounded operational complexity of signal control, turning movements, and interaction density.